pydoit/doit-tmp-doc/_sources/quickstart/index.rst.txt

     -- compress

-Almost zero execution time and `"--"` in front of task name (instead of `"."`) tell us, `doit` saw no need to repeat the task, whose results are already uptodate.
+Almost zero execution time and `"--"` in front of task name (instead of `"."`) tell us, `doit` saw no need to repeat the task, whose results are already up to date.

 This will hold true as long as content of input and output files do not change (checked by MD5 checksum).